sunesimonsen/unexpected-presentation/content/presentation.md

 Started in 2013 as an experiment.

+Developed activily ever since.

 Note: Unexpected started at One.com.
 At the time we were using expect.js.
 A former colleague of mine, Morten Siebuhr, tried to use expect.js for performance testing, but he concluded that is was way too slow.
 So I tried to investigate what was going on, and found out that each `expect` would create 84 assertion instances.
 I though I could do a better job.
-That was the birth of unexpected.
+That was the start of unexpected.

-Developed heavily ever since.

 ---